List of Arthdal Chronicles characters: Eun-seom and Saya

 Saya, on the other hand, Ragaz brought him along when he encountered Mubaek and his Saram soldiers.
 They fought and Ragaz died, killed by and arrow shot by Ta-gon.
-Ta-gon found Saya hidden in the bushes and he brought him home, giving him to Tae Al-ha to raise.
+Ta-gon found Saya hidden in the bushes and he brought him home, giving him to Taealha to raise.
 Saya spent much of his life in the top most section of the Fortress of Fire.
 Saya's identity was revealed first time in the end of episode 6, season 1.
-He was shown to be manipulative and have a revenge streak, as he foiled Tae Al-ha's plan due to her part in the murder of the one he loved, Saenarae.
+He was shown to be manipulative and have a revenge streak, as he foiled Taealha's plan due to her part in the murder of the one he loved, Saenarae.
 After meeting Tanya he begins to like her.
 As his feelings grows towards Tanya he becomes jealous of her due to her feelings for Eunseom which leads to him being possessive and is determined to keep Tanya by his side.